thenerdery/dot-net-standards/CMS_Kentico.md

 * [https://docs.kentico.com/k11/custom-development/creating-custom-modules/adding-custom-website-settings](https://docs.kentico.com/k11/custom-development/creating-custom-modules/adding-custom-website-settings)

 ## Macros
 * SHOULD disable the securitry signature for macros by manually adding the @ character before the closing %} sequence of a macro.
+When the security signature isn't disabled, the macro is evaluated using the creating user's permissions.
+If a user is deleted or if the hash salt is changed (i.e. the production environment), macros will fail until resigned.
+Without a signature, the Public User's permissions are used to process the macro.

 ```{% CurrentPageInfo.DocumentName @%}```